gluster/glusterdocs/Administrator Guide/Geo Replication.md

   Provides high-availability | Ensures backing up of data for disaster recovery Synchronous replication (each and every file operation is sent across all the bricks) | Asynchronous replication (checks for the changes in files periodically and syncs them on detecting differences)

-##Preparing to Deploy Geo-replication

-This section provides an overview of the Geo-replication deployment scenarios, describes how you can check the minimum system requirements, and explores common deployment scenarios.

-##Exploring Geo-replication Deployment Scenarios
+## Exploring Geo-replication Deployment Scenarios

 Geo-replication provides an incremental replication service over Local Area Networks (LANs), Wide Area Network (WANs), and across the Internet.